adrianamackow/manual_classification/README.md

 # manual_classification

-Program for manual classification of comments.
+This project include 7000  manually classified comments and programs for manual classification of comments.
 Interface:

 ![Application](Deteskop.png)